nickyhajal/world-domination-summit/_content/2014-world-record.md

 ## 2014 World Record

-# You'd better believe we're coming back this year with another world record attempt.
-This year, we're tackling the world's longest yoga chain.
+# You'd better believe we came back this year with another world record attempt.
+We tackled the world's longest yoga chain, and we officially beat the record!

 <a name="namaste"></a>